heiku-jiqu/github-blog/src/routes/blog/blogposts/post1.md

 # {title}

-There are two main ways to customise the layout of html elements / components:
+There are two main ways to customise the layout of HTML elements / components:
 `display: grid` and `display: flex`.

 This post describes how to achieve a responsive layout that will automatically populate components into a parent component such that the number of columns is dynamic.
 For example, when viewed on larger screens, there will be 5 columns, but when viewed on narrower screens, it will shrink to one column.